javibio-git/qbb2024-answers/day2-lunch/README.md

 ## Answer 5

-This is a bit more advance but you can find more info about regular expression [here](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux#bracket-expressions)
+This is a bit more advanced but you can find more info about regular expressions [here](https://www.digitalocean.com/community/tutorials/using-grep-regular-expressions-to-search-for-text-patterns-in-linux#bracket-expressions)

 `grep "gene_type \"[A-Za-z_]*_pseudogene" gene.gtf | wc -l`